How to Achieve Interoperability Excellence for Healthcare

 Moving Toward Better Data Sharing in Healthcare

-Take the healthcare industry as a prime example—earlier this year, the U.S. Department of Health and Human Services (HHS) proposed a new interoperability rule that would make it easier for patients and healthcare providers to securely and easily access structured electronic health information (EHI) using smartphone applications.
+Earlier this year, the U.S. Department of Health and Human Services (HHS) proposed a new interoperability rule that aims to promote secure and easy access to structured electronic health information (EHI) using smartphone applications:

-In the age of electronic health records (EHRs), healthcare workers are moving toward more widespread adoption of smartphone, tablet, and traditional platforms to complete their workflow.
+In the age of electronic health records (EHRs), healthcare workers are moving toward more widespread adoption of smartphones, tablets, and traditional platforms to complete their workflow.
 But how can healthcare technology providers deliver software and solutions that function seamlessly in this heterogeneous device environment?
-And, taking that a step further, how can they ensure interoperability with other EHR systems and applications?
+And, taking that a step further, how can they ensure interoperability with other EMR systems and applications?

 This is a challenge with which global healthcare solutions provider (and Eggplant customer) Cerner is familiar.
 Prior to deploying Eggplant, the company was struggling with mobile solutions and a manual testing environment that was inefficient and costly.
 Cerner needed one test automation tool that could work across all platforms and would support a streamlined, continuous delivery approach.

-Continuous testing is especially critical for Cerner’s mobile solutions, where the expectation is that new releases will be issued monthly if not more frequently.
+Continuous testing is especially critical for Cerner’s mobile solutions, where the expectation is that new releases will be issued monthly, if not more frequently.
 And in the healthcare setting, poor software quality or incompatible applications don’t just deliver a bad customer experience—even the smallest issue can result in a patient safety problem.

-Using Eggplant has enabled Cerner to ensure the high quality experience its customers need to provide timely, effective and coordinated care.
+Using Eggplant has enabled Cerner to ensure the high-quality experience its customers need to provide timely, effective and coordinated care.
 In addition to these efficiency and quality improvements, the deployment has enabled Cerner to: